moriah20/SocialAnxiety_data_analysis/README.md

 4.  **Statistical Modeling:** Build models to quantify the impact of each factor category.

 ### Assumptions & Hypotheses
-* **Health & Lifestyle:** We hypothesize that daily habits and physiological indicators influence anxiety levels the most.
+* **Lifestyle, Physiological Health and Mental Health History:** it is hypothesized that physiological indices, such as heart rate and respiration rate, will exhibit the most robust statistical association with social anxiety severity, surpassing the predictive value of lifestyle factors or clinical and therapeutic history.
-* **Age:** We expect a mild negative correlation (anxiety potentially decreasing with age).
+* **Age:** We hypothesize a significant inverse linear relationship between respondent age and social anxiety levels; specifically, we predict that as chronological age increases, reported levels of social anxiety will significantly decline.
-* **Gender & Occupation:** We explore if these factors influence anxiety independently or through an interactive effect.
+* **Gender & Occupation:** A significant interaction is hypothesized between gender and occupation, such that the impact of occupation type on social anxiety levels will be moderated by the individual's gender.

 ---